A History of LGBTQIA+ and Pride Month Marketing

 Texas is known for its regressive policies (see: Roe v.
 Wade), but this one takes the cake for invasion of privacy to the point that it reveals the thin line between separation of church and state.

-In a 6-3 decision — William H. Rehnquist, Antonin Scalia and Clarence Thomas (remember his name) ruled in favor of the harmful prosecution, while the 6 remaining justices voted against it — the U.S. Supreme Court struck down the Texas law altogether.
+In a 6-3 decision, William H. Rehnquist, Antonin Scalia, and Clarence Thomas (remember his name) ruled in favor of the prosecution, while the remaining six justices voted against it—the U.S. Supreme Court struck down the Texas law altogether.
 But is it safe?

-After 2022’s reversal of Roe v.
-Wade and Casey, Thomas mentioned the need to revisit all previous law passings that fell under due process.
+Following the 2022 reversal of Roe v.
+Wade and Casey, Thomas emphasized the need to revisit all previous lawmaking that fell under the due process framework.
 Only time will tell if we’re moving forward or going backwards.

 Obergefell v.
 Hodges

 The 14th Amendment has long been a protector of LGBTQIA+ people’s rights.
 A decade after the passing of Lawrence v.
-Texas, the Supreme Court decided, in a 5-4 vote, that the right to marry was based on each individual American’s fundamental freedoms under the Due Process clause.
+Texas, the Supreme Court decided, in a 5-4 vote, that the right to marry was based on each American’s fundamental freedoms under the Due Process Clause.

-From the early 2000s-20-teens, audiences got a taste of what today’s Pride Month campaigns look like: more upfront, outward-facing and honest.
+From the early 2000s to the 2010s, audiences got a taste of what today’s Pride Month campaigns look like: more upfront, outward-facing, and honest.

 Washington Mutual Thanks The Gays